-Broadfield Primary School is a 2-11 community primary school in Oldham.
-Broadfield is a member of West Oldham Trust
+Broadfield Primary School is an Academy and joined The Pinnacle Learning Trust in April 2023.
+We educate children from ages 2 to 11 years old.
+Broadfield is also a member of West Oldham Trust

-Standard Number agreed for admission is 45.
+Standard number agreed for admission is 45.
 Broadfield participates in Local Authority co-ordinated scheme, all deadlines within which should be adhered to by applicants.

-Admission to the school will be made by the Governing Body in accordance with the stated parental preferences it receives, subject to the following criteria which will be used to form a priority order if there are more applications for admission than the school has places available.
+Admission to the school will be made by the Local Governing Body in accordance with the stated parental preferences it receives, subject to the following criteria which will be used to form a priority order if there are more applications for admission than the school has places available.